P. B. S. Pinchback: Later life

 In 1885, Pinchback studied law in New Orleans at Straight University, a historically black college later known as Dillard University.
 He was admitted to the Louisiana bar in 1886, but he never practiced.

 Pinchback moved with his family to Washington, D.C., in 1892.
 Wealthy from his positions and settlement on the Senate seat, he had a large mansion built off Fourteenth Street near the Chinese embassy.
 At the time, his oldest son, Pinckney Pinchback, was established as a pharmacist in Philadelphia; the younger three ranged in age from 22 to 26 and were still living at home.
 The Pinchback family was part of the mixed-race elite in Washington; people in the group had generally been free before the Civil War and often were educated and had acquired property.
 The Washington Post covered Pinchback's housewarming reception and his many high-ranking guests.

 Later, Pinchback worked for a time in New York as a U.S. Marshal.

 By his death in 1921 in Washington, D.C., Pinchback was little known politically.
 His body was returned to New Orleans, where he was interred in Metairie Cemetery.

 Legacy

 Pinchback and his wife Nina were the maternal grandparents of Jean Toomer.
 Their daughter Nina Pinchback Toomer returned to live with her parents after her husband abandoned her when Jean was an infant.
 They helped raise him, and he started school in Washington, D.C..
 After his mother remarried, they moved to New Rochelle, New York.
 He returned to his grandparents after his mother died in 1909, and went to high school at the academic M Street School.
 As an adult, Toomer became a poet and writer who was prominent as a modernist in New York during the Harlem Renaissance.

+A photograph of Pinchback has been widely misattributed as Homer Plessy, the plaintiff in the 1896 Supreme Court case Plessy v.
+Ferguson that upheld the "separate but equal" principle of racial segregation, due at least in part to the fact that there are no known photographs of Plessy.
+This is also largely due to the fact that both Pinchback and Plessy were white-passing mixed-race men generally considered African-American due to the white supremacist legal principle of the one-drop rule, which held that as long as an individual had even one ancestor of African ancestry ("one drop" of "black blood") they were legally black.
+Plessy, for instance, was only 1/8 African-American but considered legally equivalent to someone of completely African ancestry as a result, while Pinchback was more than half ethnically white and "practically white" in appearance.

+A mural in New Orleans depicts both Pinchback and what Homer Plessy might have looked like.